📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 “Syria”, they said.

 Of course, I thought.
 Of course they are Syrian.
 Of course.
 How could they have been anything else?
 The other drivers that I spoke to were (presumably) Jordanian.
 Either they wore typical Jordanian attire (the white robe and/or very large, breezy and well-kept moustaches), or they were visibly much wealthier than Syrians (watches, accessories or clothes).
 As you’d have learned by now: my love for the Syrian people is expanding.
+What a special people, truly.

-the big desert-crossing frenzy
+the big desert-crossing frenzy, part 1.

 To add to the sense of frenzy, please play the song “Hammers” by, of course, Frahm.

 Okay.
-While Jordanian culture was different than Syrian, it mattered not.
+While Jordanian culture seemed different than Syrian, it mattered not.
 I didn’t have time to indulge in a new culture anyway.
 I needed to get to Georgia (2000kms away) quick (less than a month).
 It was summer, and the environments I needed to cross were hostile.
 Hot.
 Empty.
 Specifically I saw two major challenges:

 1. The “Syrian Desert” in the north of Jordan

 To start with the Syrian Desert.
 Empty.
 Long.
 Barren.
 I still thank the mother of creation that she quietened the wind in most days I was there.
 Quiet wind made life slightly easier.
 Still.
-Temperatures were around 42C during daytime, 28C at night.
+Temperatures were around 44C during daytime, 28C at night.
 Hot.
 Scorching.
 In one stretch, stores were more than 100kms apart.
 Nothing expect rocks, the sun and police checkpoints.
 I carried 12L of water.
 Oats & instant noodles.
 Lots of both.
 Barely any cars, a loud truck whizzed by from time to time.

 A town.
 Tiny mosque: with air conditioning machine.
 Hamdulilah.
-Thankful to Allah.

-2 villagers.
+Hi, two villagers.
 Home, tea with sweets.
 Smiles, kindness.
 Google Translate, weird homophobia.
 OK.

-Departure time.
-My kufiyeh was wrapped around my head.
+Bye, two villgers.
+Hop on bike.
+Kufiyeh was wrapped around my head.
 Sun protection.
+Wind protection.
+Dust protection.
 Long sleeves, long pants.
 Still.
 Hot.
 Scorching.
-Realisation.
-Too hot during day.
-Too exhausting; not good for a human body.
-And for a human soul.
+Realisation: too hot during day.
+Too exhausting; not good for a human body, not good for human soul.
 Need to cycle at night.
-New sleep cycle, no matter.
-Cycled more.
-Village, 1 hotel. room $50.
-FUCK. monopoly, fucking hell.
-Room with air conditioning machine.
+New sleep cycle, no matter, can do.
+Cycled longer.
+Village, 1 hotel.
+Room $50.
+Lots of money.
+Fuck.
+Monopoly, smart.
 No alternative.
+Air conditioning machine necessary.
 OK.
 Lied in bed.
 Starfish.
 Wondered what I was doing.
 Realised I had no choice.
+Oats, noodles.

 Dissociated Iraqi visa photo

-didn’t realise it was photo time, so this is now forever marked in this passport. hhahahahaha.
+didn’t realise it was photo time, so this is now forever marked in this passport.

 If Nils Frahm is still playing, wait until it finishes.
 You can look at the photos/videos, or close your eyes and imagine yourself in that desert.
 Song finished?
 Go on.